bookofproofs/bookofproofs.github.io/_sources/history/19th-century/balmer.md

 7. Discovered the Balmer Law of wavelengths for the hydrogen atom.
 8. Discovered the physical basis for the Balmer series.

-Born 1 May1825, Lausen, Basel-Land, Switzerland.
+Born 1 May 1825, Lausen, Basel-Land, Switzerland.
 Died 12 March 1898, Basel, Switzerland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Balmer/)